Insight - It takes an army: Tens of thousands of workers roll out Obamacare

 The big numbers are not in the central office, however, but in the field.

-Figuring out how many people are needed to enroll, say, 1,000 of the uninsured and field calls from those who are flummoxed by the online marketplaces is as much art as science, said Bruce Caswell, president of Maximus Health Services, a government contractor that handles Medicaid enrollment in 18 states and will run Obamacare call centers for Vermont, Hawaii and Maryland.
+Figuring out how many people are needed to enroll, say, 1,000 of the uninsured and field calls from those who are flummoxed by the online marketplaces is as much art as science, said Bruce Caswell, president of Maximus Health Services, a government contractor that handles Medicaid enrolment in 18 states and will run Obamacare call centres for Vermont, Hawaii and Maryland.

 'WE'LL LOOK UNDER ROCKS'